How to fix your Cloud Security

 This is really a matter of risk.
 Enterprises are either not willing to use the right technology, or they don’t understand the technology exists.
 It’s not that the database is unencrypted, it’s that nobody has any idea how to turn on encryption.
-The time to deal with security issues is when you move from on-premises to public cloud.
-You need to spend long weeks looking at identity access management, encryption, auditing proactive security, and then evaluating its viability to your enterprise.
+The time to deal with security issues is when you move from on-premises to the public cloud.
+You need to spend long weeks watching identity access management, encryption, auditing proactive security, then evaluating its viability to your enterprise.
 Otherwise you can miss the cloud security boat, as you make the migration.

 - Encrypt your data: It’s extremely important to protect your data using encryption.

 - Limit access control: Identity and Access Management (IAM) technologies allow IT managers to control and access information.

 - Test security measures: White hat hackers help organizations through attempting hack into the company to test their security.

 - Identify vulnerable hosts: Since IP addresses are constantly changing and cloud resources are continuously being created and destroyed.
 Make sure your vulnerability data is correlated with the configuration data.

 When it comes to cloud computing.
 It’s better to be safe than to be sorry.
 Implementing the proper security measures mitigates massive risks that can harm your business.
 For using the best informative tactics in migrating your data over cloud you can contact TechNEXA Technologies and get the best expert advice.